-This program is split between the Siebel Institute in Chicago, USA, and Doemens Academy, Munich, Germany.
+This program will be run entirely in Munich spring 2026.
+The fall session is split between the Siebel Institute in Chicago, USA, and Doemens Academy, Munich, Germany.

 Blended-learning option:

 Students can choose to take the WBA International Diploma in Brewing Technology Program as a "blended learning" option.
 This can be achieved by taking Modules 1-3 online or the WBA Advanced Brewery Theory Program, and Modules 4-6 in Munich, Germany.
 Those wishing to study in this manner should contact the registrar for assistance on the registration steps.